Abdul Matin Baig: Early life and education

 He was born in Takhar province in 1987.
 He has a bachelor's degree from Delhi University and a master's degree in political science from Jawaharlal Nehru University.
 He was one of 29 children his father had with his 4 wives.

 Political career

 Bek has worked as an adviser to the Ministry of Interior Affairs and to the deputy head of National Directorate of Security for provinces.

 In 2017 Bek was appointed chairman of the Independent Directorate of Local Governance (IDLG).
 In this role he focused on developing a merit based model of appointing governors rather than the patronage based network and also worked on women's rights.
 He was a member of the negotiating committee between the Islamic Republic of Afghanistan and the Taliban.

-He was a strong supporter of ousted president Ashraf Ghani following on from the Fall of Kabul Bek later said he wished he had not supported Ghani, saying, “I had lost my father, members of my family, and I dreamt a united and developed country and was struggling for my dream Afghanistan..Today I realized that I was deceived and betrayed.”
+He was a strong supporter of ousted president Ashraf Ghani following the Fall of Kabul in 2021.
+Bek later said he wished he had not supported Ghani, saying, "I had lost my father, members of my family, and I dreamt a united and developed country and was struggling for my dream Afghanistan...
+Today I realized that I was deceived and betrayed."